 A country’s Constitution determines the extent of legal oversight of the government’s powers (5.1.3), and its political system (6.1.2) determines how people are able to pressurise a government to pay heed to their moral concerns.

-The government’s involvement in the economic system, and the roles of morality and the law, are broadly described in the following sub-sections to set the context for this chapter:
+The government’s involvement in the economic system, and the roles of morality and the law, are explored further in the following sub-sections to put economic power in context:

 ● The government, using legal powers, sets the regulatory framework within which the components of an economy operate and interact with each other (220.127.116.11).

 ● Governments make economic transactions, collecting money in the form of taxes and spending it (18.104.22.168).

 ● People’s moral values affect their economic behaviour and government economic policies (22.214.171.124).

 ● Some examples are given of how some multi-dimensional topics are treated in this book, giving links to their separate economic, moral, legal and political treatment (126.96.36.199).

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/312.htm.